 - If customers can identify with your company and feel good about it, they will be more likely to remain loyal.

 - Create a consistent, clearly defined identity for your business or product.
-Advertise to build brand awareness.
+Use marketing, email newsletters, social media engagement and online advertising to build brand awareness.

 - Make sure all social media communications are in line with your brand values.